kearn77/python-retrosheet-project/project_summary/code_reference.md

 ```
 Figure 8 - __columnPipe return value.

 __createColumnString is straightforward in its approach.
-An array of column
+An array of column<br/>
 numbers is passed to the method.
-A for loop iterates over the array,
+A for loop iterates over the array,<br/>
 attempting to assign the next element to the variable nextValue.
-If this
+If this<br/>
-assignment does not succeed, then iteration has concluded, and columnString is
+assignment does not succeed, then iteration has concluded, and columnString is<br/>
 returned.
-Otherwise, the method determines whether the next value is one
+Otherwise, the method determines whether the next value is one<br/>
 greater than the current value.
-If it is, then the loop continues to the next
+If it is, then the loop continues to the next<br/>
 value.
-If it is not, then a string of the following form, minValue-value, is
+If it is not, then a string of the following form, minValue-value, is<br/>
 concatenated to columnString, and minValue is assigned to nextValue.

 ```python